 Fortunately, I decided to go with the “let’s wait and see what happens when I get there” approach.
-I was lucky in that I met locals both by chance and by Couchsurfing who took it upon themselves to show me around and make sure I had the best possible introduction to Oman.
+I was lucky in that I met locals both by chance and by Couchsurfing.
+These wonderful people took it upon themselves to show me around and make sure I had the best possible introduction to Oman.

-I travelled in the off-season (July) when there were virtually no other tourists crazy enough to travel to Oman and brave the 47-degree temperatures!
+I travelled in the off-season (July).
+At this time, there were virtually no other tourists crazy enough to travel to Oman and brave the 47-degree temperatures!
 If you travel in the peak season (October – March), you are more likely to meet fellow travellers.

 Travelling Alone in Oman: